Jesse Jackson: 1984 presidential campaign

-In May 1988 Jackson complained that he had won 21% of the popular vote but was awarded only 9% of the delegates.
-He afterwards stated that he had been handicapped by party rules.
-While Mondale (in the words of his aides) was determined to establish a precedent with his vice presidential candidate by picking a woman or visible minority, Jackson criticized the screening process as a "p.r. parade of personalities".
+In May, Jackson complained that he had won 21% of the popular vote but was awarded only 9% of the delegates.
+He said afterward that he had been handicapped by party rules.
+While Mondale (in the words of his aides) was determined to establish a precedent with his vice-presidential candidate by picking a woman or visible minority, Jackson criticized the screening process as a "p.r. parade of personalities".
 He also mocked Mondale, saying that Hubert Humphrey was the "last significant politician out of the St. Paul–Minneapolis" area.
+In the June 5 primaries, Jackson ran third behind Mondale and Hart in each state, and Mondale's victories left him with enough delegates to be considered the presumptive nominee.
+Mondale signaled his desire to telephone both Hart and Jackson for party unity.
+In an address to supporters at the Operation PUSH headquarters, Jackson said that fairness had not been achieved and that he was entitled to help choose both Mondale's running mate and his cabinet in the event he defeated Reagan in November.
+On July 4, Jackson and Mondale met at the Radisson Muehlebach Hotel for more than two hours.
+Mondale called the meeting "successful", while Jackson said it was "not complete because there are unresolved matters", though he said that he expected to support Mondale if he was the nominee.
+Mondale ruled out Jackson as a running mate, citing "sufficient differences between Reverend Jackson and myself".